fukien/hashjoin-scm/reproducibility/README.md

-## 3 Reproduce the experiment results from the paper.
+## 3 Reproduce the experiment results from the paper

 ### General instruction
 Please navigate to the indicated folders and execute the provided scripts ("run\_fig\*.sh") to replicate the corresponding experiments.
 Additionally, you'll find the plotting scripts ("plot\_\*.py") within these folders for further analysis.